U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Ownership codes are related to a category of respondent, and are used to analyze the data.

 A= Municipal Marketing Authority: Voted into existence by the residents of a municipality and given authority for creation by the state government.
-They are supported by the taxes or other contributions of the persons directly served by that organization.
-They are nonprofit organization.
+They are nonprofit organizations.

 C= Cooperative: Member owned organizations.